Do you feel sad, constantly irritated or have trouble getting out of bed every day?

 Millions of people suffer from depression in North America.
 For some people, it hits them suddenly and unexpectedly and for others depression is something they have battled their entire life.
 When you are depressed, you struggle to get away from the pain, frustration, and overall dark shadow you feel you live in.
 Happy moments seem to come very rarely.
 Life can seem very difficult at times.

 The good news is that depression is treatable.
 There are many treatment options, including multiple forms of psychotherapy, medication, exercise, and diet.
 Neurofeedback is a more recent, innovative treatment that has surfaced with the advancement of technology.
 The more you know about your depression, the better you will be able to choose the treatment option best for you.
-No two people are affected the same way by depression and because of this there is no “one” treatment that cures it for everyone.
+No two people are affected the same way by depression and because of this there is not “one” treatment that cures it for everyone.

-There are very few studies examining the effectiveness of Neurofeedback for depression.
 Hammond has studied whether Depression can be treated successfully with Neurofeedback in small samples showing promising results.
 Hammond states in an article for the ISNR, that “Neurofeedback treatments for depression appear very promising not only in bringing relief from depression, but in modifying the underlying biological predisposition for becoming depressed.
 Neurofeedback focuses on retraining the brain, for example, reversing the frontal brainwave asymmetry, with the goal of producing an enduring change that does not require people to remain on medication indefinitely.”